ucsb-cs56-projects/cs56-android-smoke-signals/README.md

 - ~~As a developer, I can provide a GUI to switch off functions so that I can turn off functions that I don't want to use.~~ **300 points**
 - As a developer, I can provide a screen to record activies so that I can debug activities and show the actions of the app to the user.
 - ~~As a user, I can text my phone to send a message to a phone number so that people will know I don't have my phone.~~ **50 points**
+- ~~As a user, I can text my phone to send the Wifi state of my phone so I know if it's using battery life on Wifi.~~ **50 points**
+- ~~As a user, I can whitelist phone numbers to prohibit most people from using the app so that I can maintain privacy.~~ **100 points**
 - As a user, I can text my phone to check what functions are on, like wifi or bluetooth.
 - As a user, I can text my phone to turn off functions to save battery life.